JakeWharton/test-distribution-gradle-plugin/README.md

-# Test Distribution Gradle PLugin
+# Test Distribution Gradle Plugin

 A Gradle plugin which creates distributions of JVM unit tests.